pytorch/audio/examples/asr/emformer_rnnt/README.md

 ### Pipeline Demo

-[`pipeline_demo.py`](./pipeline_demo.py) demonstrates how to use the `EMFORMER_RNNT_BASE_LIBRISPEECH` or `EMFORMER_RNNT_BASE_TEDLIUM3` bundle that wraps a pre-trained Emformer RNN-T produced by the above recipes to perform streaming and full-context ASR on several audio samples.
+[`pipeline_demo.py`](./pipeline_demo.py) demonstrates how to use the `EMFORMER_RNNT_BASE_LIBRISPEECH` or `EMFORMER_RNNT_BASE_TEDLIUM3` bundle that wraps a pre-trained Emformer RNN-T produced by the corresponding recipe below to perform streaming and full-context ASR on several audio samples.

 ## Model Types